 Seizures are caused by the spread of abnormal electrical activity in the brain.
 Usually, this activity starts in one part of the brain, and, like unchecked wildfire, it spreads across the brain, following the trajectory of neural pathways.
 When this electrical activity is severe enough and widespread, people with epilepsy experience dangerous and debilitating seizures.

 In the 1940s, neurosurgeons reasoned that if they could contain the electrical misfiring to only one side of the brain, the seizures wouldn’t be as severe.
 But the imaging tools that were available to them at the time were pretty limited.
 It was hard to figure out exactly where the seizures were starting.
-So they proposed a surgical procedure that would sever the corpus callosum.
+To solve the problem, they proposed a surgical procedure that would sever the corpus callosum.
 This is the information superhighway that connects the two cerebral hemispheres of the brain.
 By cutting this fiber tract, they believed they could trap the abnormal electrical activity in one hemisphere.

 Learn more about why the brain is still very much a work in progress